shaneu/indahaus/README.md

 This application takes a layered architecture approach.

 At the bottom layer are the packages in the `pkg` dir.
-The are the kinds of packages that could be ripped out and moved into any project that needs them.
+These are the kinds of packages that could be ripped out and moved into any project that needs them.
 They contain no business logic or cross cutting concerns like logging and expose a simple api.

 The next layer is our business logic/data layer, in the `internal` dir.
 Packages in this layer can require packages from the `pkg` dir, but not visa versa.